Dean-Forest-Tech/silverstripe-gallery/README.md

 ## Author

-This module was created by [i-lateral](http://www.i-lateral.com).
+This module was created by [Dean Forest Tech](https://dean-forest-tech.uk).

 ## Installation

 The prefered method is via composer:

-    composer require i-lateral/silverstripe-gallery
+    composer require dft/silverstripe-gallery

 Alternativley download and add to: